Showing posts with label Marty Hardison. Show all posts

 A new hive design, adjusting for climate change.
 Building specs to come.

-Here's a sneak peek at Marty Hardison's redesigned top bar hive.
 He's having better success getting colonies through winters with this revised appropriate beehive.

 Appropriate Beehive?